yuwei21/2020-msia423-Deng-insurace_cost_prediction/README.md

 ```bash
 docker run --env-file=config/.mysqlconfig --mount type=bind,source="$(pwd)"/data,target=/app/data insurance python3 src/sql/model.py --RDS True
 ```
 - Parameters: --RDS: True if you want to create a database in RDS, False if you want to create a local database.
 Default is False.
+The local database is stored in the data folder.

 ## Project Charter
 ### Vision